-The fibers of the levator ani muscle that originate from the backside of the pubic bone (levator leg) form a V-shaped orifice that is open in ventral direction and called levator hiatus.
-Ventrally, the urethra runs through the hiatus levatorius and, dorsally, the rectum.
-In women, the vagina, which lies between rectum and urethra, also runs through it.
+The fibers of the levator ani muscle, which originates from the backside of the pubic bone (levator leg), form a V-shaped orifice that is open in a ventral direction and called levator hiatus.
+Ventrally, the urethra runs through the hiatus levatorius; dorsally, it runs through the rectum.
+In women, the vagina, which lies between the rectum and urethra, also runs through it.

-The muscle fibers insert around the anus in a funnel-shape.
-They give fibers to the external anal sphincter and radiate into the central tendinous point of perineum in front of the rectum.
+The muscle fibers insert around the anus in a funnel shape.
+They give fibers to the external anal sphincter and radiate into the central tendinous point of the perineum in front of the rectum.
 Dorsally, the levator ani muscle is complemented by the inconsistent ischiococcygeus muscle, which runs along the sacrospinal ligament.

 Structure of the Urogenital Diaphragm

-Caudal from the pelvic diaphragm, there is a plate made out of connective tissue (central tendinous point of perineum) and muscles (deep transverse perineal muscle), which seals the ventral part of the levator hiatus.
-This plate is also referred to as ‘urogenital diaphragm’.
+Caudal from the pelvic diaphragm, there is a plate made out of connective tissue (central tendinous point of the perineum) and muscles (deep transverse perineal muscle), which seals the ventral part of the levator hiatus.
+This plate also is referred to as the urogenital diaphragm.

 The deep transverse perineal muscle seals the levator hiatus with its horizontally running muscle fibers.
 It gives off fibers that form the external urethral sphincter muscle.
 The urethra and (in women) the vagina run through it.

 At the dorsal margin of the deep transverse perineal muscle, there is the narrow superficial transverse perineal muscle.

 The central tendinous point of the perineum (centrum tendineum) is situated between the rectum and the urogenital diaphragm.
 It is a small area made of rough connective tissue; smooth muscle fibers, tendons, and fasciae of the pelvic floor radiate into it.
 It separates the urogenital hiatus from the anal hiatus.